 SOAP is an acronym for Simple Object Access Protocol.
 It is an XML-based messaging protocol for exchanging information among computers.
 SOAP is an application of the XML specification.

-- SOAP is designed to communicate via Internet
+SOAP is a communication protocol designed to communicate via Internet.

-- SOAP is the XML way of defining what information gets sent and how
+SOAP is the XML way of defining what information is sent and how.

 Although SOAP can be used in a variety of messaging systems and can be delivered via a variety of transport protocols, the initial focus of SOAP is remote procedure calls transported via HTTP.